redox-os/book/src/ch04-01-microkernels.md

 In other words: **in monolithic kernels, drivers can do whatever they want, without restrictions, when running in kernel mode**.

-### Fewer Crashes
+### More Stable

 When compared to microkernels, Monolithic kernels tend to be crash-prone.
-A buggy driver in a Monolithic kernel can crash the whole system whereas with a microkernel there is a separation of concerns which allows the system to handle any crash safely.
+A buggy driver in a Monolithic kernel can crash the whole system because the driver code is running on the same address space of the kernel, thus the kernel process can't continue to run (to avoid memory corruption) and crash (kernel panic).

+While in a microkernel the drivers run in different address spaces (separation of concerns) which allows the system to handle any crash safely.

 In Linux we often see errors with drivers dereferencing bad pointers which ultimately results in kernel panics.